xeon123/KCNA-notes/11 Misc.md

 	- OpenTelemetry
 - Which component in a Kubernetes cluster is responsible for managing the state of worker nodes and ensuring their proper functioning?
 	- kubelet
-- Which of the following container runtimes is a lightweight, low-level runtime designed specifically for running containers in Linux?
-	- LXC
 - Which Kubernetes component enables developers to schedule jobs based on user-defined time intervals?
 	- CronJobs
 - Within the collaborative landscape of Kubernetes, what defines Special Interest Groups (SIGs)?